 Finally, insider threats from compromised users typically stem from one or more of the following:

 - Unintentional aiding and abetting through social engineering attacks

 Tips for end users

-Organizations should help employees avoid being part of the insider threat problem.
-This learning process starts with building their knowledge about careless behavior and the potential for malicious insider activity.
-And while security and insider risk awareness won’t stop users with malicious intent, it can help others recognize and report suspicious behavior.
+Organisations should help employees avoid being part of the insider threat problem.
+This learning process starts with building their knowledge about careless behaviour and the potential for malicious insider activity.
+And while security awareness won’t stop users with malicious intent, it can help others recognise and report suspicious behaviour.